Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning

 Across speed regimes, predator performance is maximized under role-aligned learning structures, particularly fully independent learning when predators possess sufficient adaptability or kinematic advantage.
 In contrast, prey performance improves under configurations that induce coordination mismatches among predators, most notably when predator learning is decentralized and prey learning is centralized.
-Due to Effect sizes frequently saturating due to near-deterministic ordering of configurations across seeds, rather than high variance, the aforementioned patterns are reflected in uniformly large effect sizes. highlighting strong role-dependent sensitivity to learning structure rather than a universal benefit of centralization.
+Effect sizes are frequently saturated, reflecting a near-deterministic ordering of configurations across seeds rather than high variance.
+This uniformity highlights a strong role-dependent sensitivity to learning structure rather than a universal benefit of centralization.